 Grass Box May Not Be Fully Closed

-You can use a piece of wire but a car fuse works the best.
+Use a piece of wire to jump the sensor, a car fuse works the best.

 Loose Grass Bag Sensor